-Nunez-Regueiro, M., R. J. Fletcher, Jr., S. F. Siddiqui.
-Effects of bioenergy on biodiversity arising from land-use change and crop type.
+Nunez-Regueiro, M., S. F. Siddiqui, and R. J. Fletcher, Jr. Effects of bioenergy on biodiversity arising from land-use change and crop type.
 Conservation Biology.

 Haase, C. T., R. J. Fletcher, Jr., D. H. Slone, J. P. Reid, and S. M. Butler.
 Traveling to thermal refuges during stressful temperatures leads to foraging constraints in a central-place forager.
 Journal of Mammalogy.